 The early commercial Farrar-style two-queen colonies were more piggybacked single queen hives than true two-queen colonies.
 In these, queens were kept well apart, the bees not recognising their dual queen status, albeit with a very large workforce and with the upper brood nest benefitting from rising warmth generated by the presence of brood below.

-The end result of all these experimentation was the development of commercial two-queen operations that greatly increased honey production but were so fearsomely complex to operate that – except in the hands of exceptionally competent beekeepers such as Robert Banker – they have been deemed too complex and challenging to operate.
+The end result of all these experimentation was the development of commercial two-queen operations that greatly increased honey production but were so fearsomely complex to operate that – except in the hands of exceptionally competent beekeepers such as Robert Banker and Floyd E. Moeller – they have been deemed too complex and challenging to operate.
 The myth of their being too difficult to run and too hard to move persists to the present day.
 This is a pity given what is now known as we shall see.